The 7 Best Moraine Lake Hikes

 The most famous Moraine Lake hiking trail may be the Larch Valley trail, but the Eiffel Lake trail could quite possibly be the most beautiful.
 A moderately difficult Moraine Lake hike, the Eiffel Lake trail offers incredible, up-close views of the majestic mountains of the Valley of the Ten Peaks – likely the most photographed peaks in the Canadian Rockies.

 The best part of the Eiffel Lake trail?
-95% of the hikers continue onto the Larch Valley trail and Sentinel Pass, instead of taking the Eiffel Lake trail.
+We estimate that roughly 95% of the hikers continue onto the Larch Valley trail and Sentinel Pass, instead of taking the Eiffel Lake trail.
 We find that the magnificent Moraine Lake scenery you earn on the Eiffel Lake trail is so much better without the crowds found in Larch Valley.

 Another great thing about the Eiffel Lake hike is the nearly non-stop views of the Valley of the Ten Peaks.
 As you progress along the hiking trail to Eiffel Lake, the view of the Valley of the Ten Peaks continues to evolve, providing you with a wide variety of Moraine Lake scenery.

-At one point, you can even see nine of the Ten Peaks, with the missing just one, which is hiding around the corner.
+At one point, you can even see nine of the Ten Peaks, with just one hidden around the corner.
 Around this point, you can catch occasional views of the electric blue waters of Moraine Lake through the trees below.

 As you near Eiffel Lake, the evergreens give way to the larch trees.
 Some of the larches are found hugging the hiking trail, but the majority of them are in a large forest visible below the trail.